 Paris is one of these cities that is always crowded.
 However, with a little planning, you can enjoy The City of Love with a bit of fewer queues and fewer crowds.
 The best time of the year to visit Paris is spring – in April and the beginning of May, and fall – in late September and October.
-If travel to Paris in spring you will get warm weather and blooming.
-And if you go to Paris in the fall you will avoid the intense heat and the largest tourist crowds.
+Travel to Paris in spring and you will get warm weather and lovely blooming.
+Go to Paris in fall you will avoid the intense heat and the largest tourist crowds.

 Winter in Paris

 Winter weather in Paris is usually wet, and the temperatures are between +3C to +6C.
 The upside about visiting Paris in winter is it is less crowded and it is cheaper.
 You can visit famous museums and galleries without long queues and large crowds.
 Hotels and flights are less expensive due to the low season, and there is also a winter sale.
 There are two seasonal sales in Paris – winter and summer.
 Winter sale starts in early January and lasts until mid-February.
 Summer sale starts at the end of June and continues through July.
 It will also be one of the best seasons to visit Disneyland in Paris, although the weather may be a bummer.

 Mid to late December is a high season due to Christmas and New Year’s.
 Champs-Elysée is lit up by garlands of shimmering light, and the whole city is decorated festively.
 There are ice-skating rinks throughout the city where you can bring your kids, and one is in front of Hôtel-de-Ville.
 Christmas Markets are set up in different neighborhoods, with their warm wood-roofed booths, vin chaud (hot wine), enchanting decorations, gifts, and gourmet treats.
 Sometimes you even might get snow.

 Click on the pin to save it to Pinterest